ussooraj/DART/README.md

 python main.py
 ```

-The script will ask you to confirm the number of images to generate, and wait for your final confirmation before starting the process.
+The script will ask you to confirm the number of images to generate and wait for your final confirmation before starting the process.

 ## **Configuration**